Individual trumps team performance when it comes to fixed income

 Pricing data used to determine the returns in ASX ETFs is taken using the last trade price on the day and not the NAV.
 We have assumed reinvestment of distributions as at payment date unit price.

-We have set up a number of Model Portfolios for advisers and have three Starter Packs for retail clients.
+We have set up a number of Model Portfolios for advisers and have four Starter Portfolios for retail clients.
 For more details on the available Model Portfolios or client cash flows for SOAs, please contact our sales team.
-Retail investors can find more information on Starter Packs here.
+Retail investors can find more information on Starter Portfolios here.

 T: 1800 995 993